State of the art

 So, new installation methods for pile driving are highly required in the market.

 GBM Works has developed a new installation method: the Vibrojet®.
 This technique negates all the downsides of the impact hammer by being silent, efficient and scalable.
 Beside these benefits, our new installation method also promises superior to vibratory driving by:

 A material cost reduction

 A future proof solution

 The patented technology is a combination of vibratory driving and water injection near the bottom inside of the pile.
 By injecting water, the soil body temporarily fluidizes.
 This results in a reduction of inner shaft friction, which makes it easier to vibrate a monopile into the ground.

-Since the start of our development program for the Vibrojet® 5 years ago, GBM Works together with its partners gained expertise in:
+Since the start of our development program for the Vibrojet® 5 years ago, GBM together with its partners have gained expertise in:

 Pile driving calculations and simulations with several installation methods.

 Problem solving, modelling, including the design of test facilities.